 Reviewing is part of the job as a publisher.
-You want to score review units as a smaller publication to make your mark in an industry which isn’t lacking for review sites.
-Late last year into 2018, I had the opportunity to review DJI’s Phantom 4 Pro.
+You want to score review units or interviews as a smaller publication to make your mark in an industry which isn’t lacking for review sites.
+Everything from the Phantom 4 Pro to the brand new Mavic 2 Pro.

 On the surface, it seemed like an easy assignment.
 Head out to cool spots, grab some video and stills.
 Talk the specs.
 Give it a score.
 What’s so hard about that?
-It lacks honesty and ignores the story of how DJI’s line of drones helped me recapture the pieces of my life I thought were lost.
+It lacks honesty and ignores the story of how mostly DJI’s line of camera drones helped me recapture the pieces of my life I thought were lost or soon would fade to nothing.
 My passion for photography.
 Enjoying and exploring what’s around me.

 While DJI is spot on with marketing the amazing shots and video, there was a subject I felt was being overlooked in each marketing blitz.
-Those shots can be captured by people with accessibility issues or medical conditions.
+Those shots showcased can’t be captured by people with accessibility issues or medical conditions.
 And that’s where my journey intersects with DJI.

 For three years, I’ve been on a medical rollercoaster I labeled my personal House episode.
 It’s not Lupus.
 They checked.
 Four times.
 Still disappointed Olivia Wilde wasn’t one of my doctors, but can’t have everything, right?